-- 1. The auditors' report expresses an unqualified opinion on the financial statements of City of Watertown, New York - 2.
-There were no significant deficiencies disclosed during the audit of the financial statements of the City of Watertown, New York. - 3.
-No instances of noncompliance material to the financial statements of the City of Watertown, New York, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
-There were no significant deficiencies in internal control disclosed during the audit of the major federal award programs of the City of Watertown, New York. - 5.
-The auditor's report on compliance for the major federal award programs for the City of Watertown, New York expresses an unqualified opinion on all major federal programs. - 6.
-There were no audit findings that are required to be reported in accordance with Section 510(a) of OMB Circular A-133 are reported in this Schedule. - 7.
-The program tested as a major federal program included Public Safety Interoperable Communications Grant CFDA #11.555. - 8.
+- 1. The auditors' report expresses an unmodified opinion on the financial statements of City of Watertown, New York - 2.
+No significant deficiencies related to the audit of the financial statements are reported in the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+No instances of noncompliance material to the financial statements of the City of Watertown, New York were disclosed during the audit. - 4.
+No significant deficiencies relating to the audit of the major federal award programs are reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control over Compliance Required by OMB Circular A-133. - 5.
+The auditor's report on compliance for the Highway Planning and Construction program expresses an unmodified opinion. - 6.
+No audit findings that are required to be reported in accordance with Section 510(a) of OMB Circular A-133 are reported in this Schedule. - 7.
+The program tested as a major federal program was Highway Planning and Construction CFDA #20.205. - 8.
 The threshold used for distinguishing between Type A and B programs was \$300,000. - 9.
 The City of Watertown, New York was determined to be a low-risk auditee.